 Bilateral agreements aimed at restricting the nuclear arsenals of the United States and the Soviet Union/Russia have been in place since the early 1970s.
 For the first time in nearly 50 years that nuclear arms control architecture is now potentially heading towards a crisis.Jump to full report >>

 Bilateral talks aimed at restricting the nuclear arsenals of the Soviet Union and the United States began during the late 1960s as concern mounted over the rapid expansion in the number of warheads and delivery systems.
 Over the decades that followed a series of arms control regimes emerged.
-Today, the Intermediate Nuclear Forces (INF) treaty, signed in 1987, and the New START treaty signed in 2010, remain in force:
+Of those the New START treaty, concluded in 2010, remains in force.
+On 2 February 2019 the US suspended its participation in the Intermediate Nuclear Forces (INF) treaty, which had been in force for over 30 years:

 What next for arms control?

-With both State Parties now reaching the agreed treaty ceilings by the February 2018 deadline, attention has subsequently shifted toward the future and whether Presidents Trump and Putin will agree to extend the treaty out to 2026, and/or negotiate a successor to the New START treaty, achieving further reductions in their nuclear arsenals.
-As of June 2018, the United States had an estimated 3,800 operational nuclear warheads; while Russia had 4,350.
+With both State Parties reaching the agreed treaty ceilings of New START by the February 2018 deadline, attention has subsequently shifted toward the future and whether Presidents Trump and Putin will agree to extend the treaty out to 2026, and/or negotiate a successor to the treaty, achieving further reductions in their nuclear arsenals.

-Complicating the issue, however, is the wider political relationship between the US and Russia, which is arguably at its lowest since the end of the Cold War, and the ongoing dispute over alleged Russian non-compliance with the INF treaty which is overshadowing the arms control agenda more broadly.
+Complicating the issue, however, is the wider political relationship between the US and Russia, which is arguably at its lowest since the end of the Cold War, and the ongoing dispute over alleged Russian non-compliance with the INF treaty which has been overshadowing the arms control agenda more broadly.

-As a consequence, in December 2017 the US announced that it would introduce economic and military measures in order to induce Russia back into compliance, which included sanctions and a review of the research and development options for new US conventional, ground-launched intermediate-range missiles.
-The US Nuclear Posture Review, published in February 2018, reiterated these measures, while also recommending the reintroduction of nuclear-armed sea-launched cruise missiles as an INF-compliant response to Russia’s alleged violation.
-However, both the NPR and the US State Department indicated that the US could cease its pursuit of either option, if Russia returned to full and verifiable compliance with its INF obligations.
+As a consequence, in December 2017 the US announced that it would introduce economic and military measures to induce Russia back into compliance, which included sanctions and a review of the research and development options for new US conventional, ground-launched intermediate-range missiles.
+The 2018 US Nuclear Posture Review reiterated these measures, while also recommending the reintroduction of nuclear-armed sea-launched cruise missiles as an INF-compliant response to Russia’s alleged violation.
+However, both the NPR and the US State Department indicated that the US could cease its pursuit of either option if Russia returned to full and verifiable compliance with its INF obligations.

 Allegations of non-compliance have been consistently disputed by the Russian government which has stated that the missile in question has a much shorter range than the US has suggested and has criticised the US for not providing evidence to the contrary.
-In turn, Russia has also accused the US itself of violating the INF Treaty with the fielding of its ballistic missile defence system in Europe, which they have argued is capable of launching intermediate-range Tomahawk cruise missiles.
-Russia has also suggested that the US’ deployment of unmanned combat aerial vehicles is a breach of the treaty’s provisions.
+In turn, Russia has also accused the US itself of violating the INF Treaty with the fielding of its ballistic missile defence system in Europe, which they have argued can launch intermediate-range Tomahawk cruise missiles.
+Russia has also suggested that the US’ development and deployment of unmanned combat aerial vehicles is a breach of the treaty’s provisions.

-In the United States the treaty equally has its critics.
-The belief that the INF treaty constrains the US’s ability to pushback against Russian aggression and intimidation on the world stage was reflected in Congress’ approval of R&D funding for a new intermediate-range ground-launched cruise missile in the Defense Authorization Act 2018.
-Significantly, President Trump’s new National Security Adviser John Bolton has also been a longstanding critic of the INF treaty, referring to it in 2014 as an “obsolete treaty even before Russian cheated”, and has advocated pulling out of the treaty, regardless of whether Russia is compliant or not, as it would allow the US to explore different combinations of weapon types and basing options across all of the services.
+In the United States the treaty equally has its critics, including President Trump’s National Security Adviser John Bolton who referred to the INF in 2014 as an “obsolete treaty even before Russian cheated”, and has advocated pulling out of the treaty, regardless of whether Russia is compliant or not.

 Early on in his Presidency Donald Trump was dismissive of the New START treaty, reportedly calling it “one-sided” in favour of Russia and failing to respond positively to a suggestion allegedly put forward by President Putin that the deal should be extended.